zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Non-empty set
   * Undefined set

-For these scenarios no distrinction is made between "empty" and "undefined".
+For these scenarios no distinction is made between "empty" and "undefined".
 Both are set as an empty set.

 The non-empty set from the following methods consists of unique IP addresses,